TUM-FAF/WP2/WP_LAB#3.md

     * Draw a Bezier curve using mouse
   - for _Advanced Level_ (grade 9 || 10) you should be able to:
     * Realize the tasks from _Normal Level_.
-    * Zoom in and out application working area using keyboard
+    * Zoom in and out application working area using keyboard or mouse wheel
     * Use mouse as an eraser (choose 1 option):
       * delete objects using mouse clicking
       * eraser of a fixed width